-- Google Wifi is a new type of home Wi-Fi system that replaces your traditional router and provides seamless, reliable Wi-Fi coverage throughout your home.
-You’ll still need an Internet Service Provider (ISP) and modem to connect to the Internet.
+- Google Wifi is a home mesh Wi-Fi system that replaces your traditional router and provides seamless, reliable Wi-Fi coverage throughout your home.
+You’ll still need an Internet Service Provider (ISP) and a modem to connect to the Internet.

 - Google Wifi is built on our mesh Wi-Fi technology.
-Once you set up your mesh network, each Google Wifi point creates a high-powered connection and they work together to determine the best path between points for your data.
+Once you set up your mesh network, the Google Wifi points create a high-powered connection and work together to make sure that your devices stay on the clearest channel with the fastest bandwidth.
 The result is fast Wi-Fi everywhere in your house, not just right next to the router.
 You can even roam throughout the house while on a video call or while streaming a film without the signal dropping.

 Requirements: What you need to use Google Wifi

 In addition to at least one Google Wifi point, and the Ethernet cable and power adaptor that come with it, you need:

 - A modem.
 Google Wifi is a router, not a modem.
 Your primary Wifi point needs to be connected to a modem with an Ethernet cable (provided).
 Additional points are wireless; they only need to be connected to a power socket (although they can be connected to each other via Ethernet, if you prefer).